heyjoekim/SnowProj22/README.md

 1. Anaconda
 2. You need to have a NASA Earthdata Account
 ### 1.2 Running the Code
-To run the code should be easy to do.
-First, clone the github repo in a terminal or Anaconda Power Shell.
+Before running the code, please have your username and password ready for a NASA Earthdata Account.
+One of the datasets required for this analysis downloads data from the NSIDC.
+Then, you may clone this github repo in a terminal or Anaconda Power Shell.
 ```
 git clone https://github.com/heyjoekim/SnowProj22
 ```